hashicorp/vault/website/source/intro/getting-started/apis.html.md

 }
 ```

 This response contains our initial root token.
 It also includes the unseal key.
-You can use the uneal key to unseal the Vault and use the root token perform other requests in Vault that require authentication.
+You can use the unseal key to unseal the Vault and use the root token perform other requests in Vault that require authentication.

 To make this guide easy to copy-and-paste, we will be using the environment variable `$VAULT_TOKEN` to store the root token.
 You can export this Vault token in your current shell like this: